A clearer way for schools to understand change over time

 It means more time to decide well.

-Counselors see where students are steady, where change is emerging, and where closer attention may be helpful.
-This population-level view helps teams align quickly and avoid reacting to noise.
+Counselors see where students appear steady, where change is emerging, and where closer attention may be helpful.
+This population-level view helps teams align early and avoid reacting to noise.

 BrainDash organizes this insight into a simple, shared model of attention: